 The lawsuit further asserts that Google is obligated to pay Apple annually multi-billion dollars payment in exchange for an agreement that Apple will refrain from developing its own search engine.
 But the actual plan goes beyond restricting Apple alone.
 Google’s non-compete clause also hints at actively stifling smaller competitors, as well as the acquisition of competitors, both potential and existing.

 The complaint claims that the rates for advertising are on the higher side intentionally and in a competitive scenario it would go down easily.
-However, the agreement between Google and Apple helps both the companies to enjoy monopoly and control advertising rates.
+However, the agreement between Google and Apple helps both companies to enjoy monopoly and control advertising rates.

 The complaint, therefore, seeks an injunction to stop any non-compete agreements between Google and Apple.
-It also requests the court to terminate the profit-sharing arrangement and preferential treatment, as well as end of the multi-billion dollar payments deal.
+It also requests the court to terminate the profit-sharing arrangement and preferential treatment, as well as the end of the multi-billion dollar payments deal.

 Finally, the complaint is calling for “the dissolution of Google into separate and distinct companies, and the dissolution of Apple into separate and distinct businesses in line to the precedent set by the dissolution of the Standard Oil company into Exxon, Mobile, Conoco, Amoco, Sohio, Chevron and many others.”

-It’s no secret that Apple and Google have a significant monetary agreement that guarantees Google’s status in the position of being default choice for search for Apple devices.
+It’s no secret that Apple and Google have a significant monetary agreement that guarantees Google’s status in the position of being the default choice for the search for Apple devices.
 Neither Google nor Apple has ever revealed how much Google pays to become its default browser on Apple iPhones across the United States, the United Kingdom as well as other countries.
 However, it’s believed to be in the billions.